dontkme/EANMD/README.md

     **-m 2**: minimus junction count for SE inclusion is 2.
     **-i 0.1**: delta PSI cutoff is 0.1.
     **-f 0.05**: max FDR is 0.05.
-    **-c1 2** and **-c2 2**: Group1 had 2 samples, Group2 had 2 samples.
+    **-c1 2** and **-c2 2**: Group1 has 2 samples, Group2 has 2 samples.
-    **-mf 0.05** The US and DS fold change cutoff is 0.05, means the fold of upstream exon or downstream exon to skipped exon junctions reads must greater than 1/20.
+    **-mf 0.05** The US and DS fold change cutoff is 0.05, meaning the fold of upstream exon or downstream exon to skipped exon junctions reads must be greater than 1:20.

     Output file: `Test.SE.EANMD.input.txt`.
-Could be used in `EANMD` main process.
+Can be used in `EANMD` main process.

      **Note**: **SE** events use **GetSEinput.pl**; **A5SS** events use **GetA5SSinput.pl**; **A3SS** events use **GetA3SSinput.pl**